Seasonal Migration Patterns

 Conducting regular home inspections is essential in preventing rodent infestations.
 Regular inspections allow you to identify potential entry points, signs of rodent activity, and areas that may require maintenance.
 Inspections should be conducted both inside and outside your home, paying close attention to common entry points such as gaps around doors and windows, cracks in the foundation, and openings around utility lines.

 The frequency and timing of inspections can vary depending on the specific needs of your home.
 However, conducting inspections at least once a season is recommended to stay ahead of potential infestations.
-During inspections, look for signs of rodent activity such as droppings, gnaw marks, and nesting materials.
+During inspections, look for signs of rodent activity, such as droppings, gnaw marks, and nesting materials.
 Addressing any issues promptly can help prevent rodents from establishing a foothold in your home.

 Identifying Signs of Infestation